Perfil

-Perfil is an Argentine weekly newspaper based in Buenos Aires and refounded in 2005.
+Perfil is an Argentine weekly tabloid based in Buenos Aires, Argentina and refounded in 2005.

 History

-The newspaper was first launched by Jorge Fontevecchia on 9 May 1998 as a daily newspaper, but poor sales forced its closure on 31 July of the same year.
+In 1997, the Argentine publishing house Editorial Perfil announced plans to launch a "super tabloid" named Perfil.
+It was first launched by Jorge Fontevecchia on 9 May 1998 as a daily publication, but poor sales forced its closure on 31 July of the same year.

-Perfil was relaunched on 11 September 2005 as a weekly newspaper, published on the day of highest sales, Sundays.
-The expectation was that after building a reader base they would be able to add a new edition on Saturdays, and finally become a daily newspaper again.
+Perfil was relaunched on 11 September 2005 as a weekly tabloid, published on the day of highest sales; Sundays.
+The expectation was that after building a reader base they would be able to add a new edition on Saturdays and finally become a daily newspaper again.

-It is currently published on weekends, and has an online edition which is updated every day.
+It is currently published on weekends and has an online edition which is updated every day.
 In addition, the Sunday edition includes the women's magazine Luz.

 Features

 Like many European newspapers it includes a section called the "Reader's Ombudsman", with the responsibility of maintaining the newspaper's reputation.
 Abel González was the first ombudsman in 1998.
 From 2005 until 15 December 2007, the journalist and neurologist Nelson Castro held that position.
 Andrew Graham-Yooll, formerly the chief editor of the Buenos Aires Herald, later became the ombudsman.